-The Student Support Council (SSC) meets monthly on the fourth Thursday, of the month at 12:50pm to 1:50pm, with Zoom option, for Fall and Spring Terms.
+The Resources Council meets monthly on fourth, Thursday, of the month at 12:50pm to 1:50pm, with Zoom options, for Fall and Spring Terms.
 Contact the co-chairs to place an item on a future agenda.

 Roles of Chairs and Members